ZZ Top: La Futura (2012–2020)

-Hill's death and upcoming album (2021–present)
+Deaths of Hill and Beard and upcoming album (2021–present)

 In July 2021, Hill was forced to leave a tour after a hip injury.
-ZZ Top performed without him at the Village Commons in New Lenox, Illinois, with Hill's guitar tech Elwood Francis on bass.
+ZZ Top performed without him at the Village Commons in New Lenox, Illinois, with Francis on bass.
 Five days later, on July 28, ZZ Top announced that Hill had died at his home in Houston at the age of 72.
 His wife later reported that he had suffered from chronic bursitis.
 At Hill's request, ZZ Top continued with Francis on bass.
 In August 2021, Gibbons confirmed that Hill had recorded bass and vocals for the band's upcoming sixteenth studio album prior to his death.

 On July 22, 2022, ZZ Top released Raw, the soundtrack for the band's 2019 documentary That Little Ol' Band from Texas, via Shelter Records/BMG.
 It was one of their final live albums with Hill.
 On July 21, 2023, ZZ Top began a tour with Lynyrd Skynyrd, the Sharp Dressed Simple Man Tour, in West Palm Beach, which concluded on September 17 in Camden.
 A second leg of the tour began in March 2024 in Savannah, Georgia, and was due to end on September 22 in Ridgefield, Washington.
-On March 2, 2024, in Key West, ZZ Top embarked on the Elevation tour due to continue through November 24, 2024, in Lubbock.
+On March 2, 2024, in Key West, ZZ Top embarked on the Elevation tour through to November 24, 2024, in Lubbock.
+The Elevation tour resumed on March 2, 2025, in New Orleans and ended on November 22, 2025, in Biloxi.
 In March 2025, Beard temporarily left the tour due to illness, and was replaced by ZZ Top's longtime drum technician, John Douglas.
+Beard later resumed the tour and his final public performance with the band was also the final date of the tour.
+On August 17, 2026, Beard died at the age of 77, leaving Gibbons as the only surviving member of ZZ Top's classic lineup.
+Gibbons announced on the following day that the band would continue per Beard's wishes, similar to Hill's request in 2021.
+ZZ Top played their first show after Beard's death with touring drummer Michael Monahan (who had already been filling in for Beard before his death) at Austin's ACL Live, which took place at the Moody Theater, on August 22, 2026.